falk-h/lv/README.md

 ## Installation

-1. git clone
+1. Clone this repository.
-2. Copy lv to some folder in your path.
+2. Copy `lv` to some folder in your path.
 3. Make it executable (`chmod +x /path/to/lv`)

 ## Usage

 	lv [OPTION]

 	  -d DATE    Get the week for DATE.
 Default is today.
+	             Works like date's -d flag.
-	-h         Display this help message
+	  -h         Display this help message.

 ## Output